Graduate Student Resources

 The Comparative Literature Graduate Students Site is a collaborative learning environment for Comparative Literature graduate students and faculty to share documents, information and experiences related to teaching, professionalization and funding.
 By gathering and sharing these resources we aim to make the process of progressing through the degree program as describable, navigable and transparent as possible.
 Furthermore, by fostering a culture of collaboration we wish to work together to build a lasting contribution to the field of Comparative Literature.

-Contact Leo Kuo, the Technology Analyst for IT related questions or support.
-In addition to loading things like Word to your devices for curricular support, Leo can set up printing accounts and link students’ computers to the departmental print drive or TA lounge.
+Contact Sevan Madadian, the HumTech Department Technology Analyst (DTA), at email@example.com.
+Tickets can also be submitted directly to HumTech through this link.
+In addition to loading things like Word to your devices for curricular support, Sevan can set up printing accounts and link students’ computers to the departmental print drive or TA lounge.

 THE UCLA GRADUATE STUDENT RESOURCE CENTER